AdobeDocs/experience-platform.en/help/dashboards/guides/audiences.md

 A machine learning model automatically generates data insights by analyzing the overall distribution and key dimensions of the data.

-To learn more about identities, please visit the [Adobe Experience Platform Identity Service documentation](../../identity-service/home.md).
+To learn more about identities, please visit the [Identity Service documentation](../../identity-service/home.md).

 ### Scheduled activations {#scheduled-activations}